 Method 1.
 Use Windows Media Creation Tool

-The Windows Media Creation tool is an official tool that can help users create an ISO file and bootable installation media (USB or DVD) for Windows 10 and 11.
+The Windows Media Creation Tool is an official tool that can help users create an ISO file and bootable installation media (USB or DVD) for Windows 10 and 11.
 To create a Windows 10/11 ISO image with the following steps:

 Step 1.
 Open your browser and navigate to the Microsoft Windows 10 download page.